 In the upper left-hand corner of any page on this blog you can sign up for the free newsletter, which is sent out about twice a month and includes the latest recipe, article, and other news that’s going on with me and StraightUpFood.com.
 I keep them short and sweet.
 (Here is a recent newsletter if you’d like to see an example).
 If you have any problems signing up for the newsletter, feel free to email me.

 What do you do when you’re not creating new recipes?

 In addition to my blog, I work part-time for two health facilities in Santa Rosa, CA: the McDougall Program (me pictured at right with Dr. John and Mary McDougall), and TrueNorth Health Center, headed by Dr. Alan Goldhamer.
 I teach plant-based cooking classes and assist during health education events.
 I also work as a freelance writer and editor.
 When I’m not working, I am happiest taking photographs, reading and learning new things, cooking, and being outside.
-I have three cats, Rosie, Miles and Leo, who keep me on my toes, and who also eat a nutritious diet.
+I have three cats, Rosie, Miles and Leo, who keep me on my toes.
 As a native Californian, I thoroughly enjoy being surrounded by the sun, the trees, the mountains, and the abundance of delicious, organic produce.
-One of my goals is to be a guest chef on the Ellen Show someday, as she is a big supporter of animals and a plant-based diet, and is such a kind-hearted and compassionate person.

 Thank you for reading the blog and for your support!
 I appreciate it so much, and love hearing from everyone around the world!
 Thank you!